sitanli2/TransGO_MCC-GNN/README.md

 # TransGO Framework

-The experimental source code of TransGO mentioned in the article "**Predicting Protein Function by Integrating Multi-Level Protein Sequence and Structural Features on a document based Database"** , along with the data scraping and splitting scripts involved.
+This repository contains the experimental source code for TransGO, as discussed in the paper "**Predicting Protein Function by Integrating Multi-Level Protein Sequence and Structural Features on a Document-Based Database**," along with the data scraping and splitting scripts used in the process.

 <img src="TransGO_refine3_eng.png">

 ## 1. Dependencies

+- python == 3.10
+- CUDA == 11.8
+- cudnn == 8.8
+- torch == 2.3.1
+- torch-geometric == 2.6.1
+- jsonpath == 0.82
+- pymongo == 3.12.1

 ## 2. Dataset Preprocessing

 ### 2.1 ProGO Database

-我们从一个文档型蛋白质关联数据库ProGO来获取我们所需的实验数据集。 具体的数据库搭建以及获取方式见 (url:)
-- ProGO_scrapy/ 文件夹下的Uniprot_Scrapy, PDB_Scrapy, Chembl_Scrapy被用于从Uniprot, PDB, AlphaFold, Chembl 数据库的开放数据接口中获取蛋白质关联数据。并对接口返回的Json和XML文档进行数据清洗。
-- ProGO_scrapy/MySQL_chembl 用于将ChEMBL32 的MySQL类型数据库转换为MonGODB可以存储的JSON字典。
+We obtained the experimental dataset required for our study from the document-based protein association database, ProGO.
+For details on the database construction and data retrieval process, please refer to: [sitanli2/ProGO_Database: Construction and overall framework of the ProGO Database](https://github.com/sitanli2/ProGO_Database)

+- The **Uniprot_Scrapy**, **PDB_Scrapy**, and **Chembl_Scrapy** folders under **ProGO_scrapy/** are used to retrieve protein association data from the open data APIs of Uniprot, PDB, AlphaFold, and Chembl databases.
+These scripts also perform data cleaning on the returned JSON and XML documents.
+- The **ProGO_scrapy/MySQL_chembl** script is used to convert the ChEMBL32 MySQL database into JSON dictionaries that can be stored in MongoDB.

 ### 2.2 Experimental Dataset PreProcessing

 To predict protein functions by integrating sequence and structural data, we developed a comprehensive workflow based on ProGO database.
 Users can selected protein entries from ProGO (47,789 entries) based on specific criteria.

-- Preprocessing/PDBID_mapping_UPID.py 用来根据指定蛋白质链的PDBID映射其在Uniprot数据库中的ID
-- Preprocessing/CollectFromProGO.py 用来按照用户提供的筛选标准从ProGO中筛选出对应蛋白质的：完整序列，结构文件，功能标签
-- Preprocessing/CollectFromDisk.py 用来精炼直接下载至本地的DeepFRI以及 PDB-B数据集
-最后生成的数据集将被存储至UltraDataset, 其中的filteredIDlist.txt 为从ProGO中筛选出来的条目ID
-如"1UMK$A=27-301$P00387" 其中：
-- $P00387 代表该蛋白质条目的UPID
-- 1UMK 为该蛋白质条目的PDBID
-- $A 代表选择A链代表的空间结构映射
-- =27-301代表A链在完整序列中的起始和结束位置
+- The **Preprocessing/PDBID_mapping_UPID.py** script is used to map the PDBID of a specified protein chain to its corresponding ID in the Uniprot database.
+- The **Preprocessing/CollectFromProGO.py** script is used to filter and retrieve the corresponding protein data from ProGO based on user-provided criteria, including the complete sequence, structural files, and functional details.
+- The **Preprocessing/CollectFromDisk.py** script is used to refine the DeepFRI and PDB-B datasets that are directly downloaded to the local machine.

+The final dataset will be stored in the **UltraDataset** folder.
+The **filteredIDlist.txt** file contains the entry IDs selected from ProGO, such as **"1UMK$A=27-301$P00387"**.
+In this ID format:

+**1UMK** represents the PDB ID.

+**$A=27-301** indicates the specific chain (A) and the residue range (27-301).

+**$P00387** corresponds to the UniProt ID.

 ### 2.3 **Multi-level** Modeling of Protein Structures

-We computes residue contact maps with different connection densities through Atoms(C) distance calculations and a unique hidden edge expansion method, calculating contact relationships including both explicit and implicit interactions.
+We compute residue contact maps with varying connection densities by calculating the distance between atoms (specifically Cα atoms) and employing a unique hidden edge expansion method.
+This approach captures contact relationships, encompassing both explicit and implicit interactions.

-- biotoolbox/ContactMapGen.py/contact_mapping_PDB()  用来从由实验测定的PDB文件中，按照不同接触阈值提取对应蛋白质链的contact map
-- biotoolbox/ContactMapGen.py/contact_mapping_AlphaFold() 用来从由AlphaFold预测的结构文件中，按照不同接触阈值提取对应蛋白质链的contact map
-- biotoolbox/ContactMapGen.py/ContactMap_densities_Switching() 用来寻找强相关性的隐藏边，或者是弱相关性的冗余边。
-- biotoolbox/ContactMapGen.py/insert_hidden_edge() 用来给对应的接触图进行隐藏边扩充
-- biotoolbox/ContactMap_visualization.py 用于蛋白质接触图可视化
-- biotoolbox/AlphaFoldfile_Dataset_Ultimate.zip and PDBfile_Dataset_Ultimate.zip 为初始pdb结构文件
-- biotoolbox/Contactmapfile_Dataset_Ultimate.zip 为提取出的有不同接触密度的蛋白质接触图
+- The **biotoolbox/ContactMapGen.py/contact_mapping_PDB()** function is used to extract the corresponding contact map of a protein chain from an experimentally determined PDB file, based on different contact threshold values.
+- The **biotoolbox/ContactMapGen.py/contact_mapping_AlphaFold()** function is used to extract the corresponding contact map of a protein chain from an AlphaFold-predicted structure file, based on different contact threshold values.
+- The **biotoolbox/ContactMapGen.py/ContactMap_densities_Switching()** function is used to identify hidden edges with strong correlations or redundant edges with weak correlations in the contact map.
+- The **biotoolbox/ContactMapGen.py/insert_hidden_edge()** function is used to expand the corresponding contact map by inserting hidden edges.
+- The **biotoolbox/ContactMap_visualization.py** script is used for the visualization of protein contact maps.
+- The **biotoolbox/AlphaFoldfile_Dataset_Ultimate.zip** and **PDBfile_Dataset_Ultimate.zip** contain the initial PDB structure files retrieved from ProGO.
+- The **biotoolbox/Contactmapfile_Dataset_Ultimate.zip** contains protein contact maps with varying contact densities that have been extracted.

-## 3. Train and validation
+## 3. Training and validation

-We conduct a series of controlled and ablation experiments to evaluate the performance of the TransGO model and to investigate methods for reducing training costs.
+We perform a series of controlled and ablation experiments to assess the performance of the TransGO model and explore methods for reducing training costs.

-- TransGO_refine/DeepFRI_main.py and ESM_main.py: 基于MaW et al and Gligorijević V et al等人的工作复现DeepFRI模型
+- **TransGO_refine/DeepFRI_main.py** and **ESM_main.py**: These scripts replicate the DeepFRI and DeepFRI(ESM2) model based on the works of MaW et al.([Wenjian-Ma/Struct2Go](https://github.com/Wenjian-Ma/Struct2Go)) and Gligorijević V et al.([flatironinstitute/DeepFRI: Deep functional residue identification](https://github.com/flatironinstitute/DeepFRI))

-- ESM_extract and TransGO_refine/utils/ESM_bilstm_Dataset():  combined two sophisticated protein language models, the model introduced by Belpler et.al(**Url**:) based on Bi-LSTM, and the Evolutionary Scale Modeling (ESM) based on Transformer(**Url**:), to create a hybrid feature extractor.
+- **ESM_extract** and **TransGO_refine/utils/ESM_bilstm_Dataset()**: These functions combine two advanced protein language models—the model introduced by Belpler et al. ([tbepler/prose: Multi-task and masked language model-based protein sequence embedding models.](https://github.com/tbepler/prose?tab=readme-ov-file)), based on Bi-LSTM, and the Evolutionary Scale Modeling (ESM) model ([facebookresearch/esm: Evolutionary Scale Modeling (esm): Pretrained language models for proteins](https://github.com/facebookresearch/esm?tab=readme-ov-file#available-models)), which is based on Transformer.
+Together, they form a hybrid feature extractor.

+- **TransGO_refine/model.py** integrates various graph neural network feature propagation algorithms, such as GCN, GAT, GATv2, and SAGEConv, among others.

-- TransGO_refine/model.py 集成了多种不同的图神经网络架构，其中包括 MCC-GNN :A multi-channel Graph Neural Networks that integrates sequence representations and contact maps with varying contact densities.
-The network features three configurations—single, dual, and triple channels, each offering unique ways to capture and combine different aspects of protein data.
+- **TransGO_refine/model.py** integrates multiple graph neural network architectures, including MCC-GNN: a multi-channel Graph Neural Network that combines sequence representations and contact maps with varying contact densities.
+The network features three configurations—single, dual, and triple channels—each providing a distinct approach to capturing and combining different aspects of protein data.

-- TransGO_refine/TransGO_main.py 对TransGO模型以及其它对照模型进行训练与验证 （在训练的过程中更换双通道MCC-GNN不同通道的残基接触图）
+- **TransGO_refine/Naive.py** calculates the frequencies of GO terms in the training set and assigns these frequencies as predictions across all proteins.

+- **TransGO_refine/TransGO_main.py** trains and validates the TransGO model along with other baseline models.
+During the dual-channel MCC-GNN training process, we can switch between different contact map inputs for each channel.